prsadhu-ms-idc/azure-powershell/src/Migrate/docs/New-AzMigrateServerReplication.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-DISKSTOINCLUDE <IVMwareCbtDiskInput[]>: Specifies the disks on the source server to be included for replication.
+DISKTOINCLUDE <IVMwareCbtDiskInput[]>: Specifies the disks on the source server to be included for replication.
   - `DiskId <String>`: The disk Id.
   - `IsOSDisk <String>`: A value indicating whether the disk is the OS disk.
   - `LogStorageAccountId <String>`: The log storage account ARM Id.